mohsen-nyb/facial_emotion_detection/readme.md

 # Facial Emotion Recognition Project

 This project aims to recognize facial emotions using various convolutional neural network (CNN) architectures, including a normal CNN network, ResNet, and MobileNet.
 The best results were achieved using MobileNet, with an accuracy of 67.54%.
+(CNN -> acc=53.16%, resnet -> acc=65.85%)

 ## Introduction